Cascaded variational quantum eigensolver algorithm

 This work has been supported by the Office of Naval Research (ONR) through the U.S. Naval Research Laboratory (NRL).
 J.P.T.S. thanks the National Research Council Research Associateship Programs for support during his postdoctoral tenure at NRL.
-We acknowledge quantum computing resources from IBM through a collaboration with the Air Force Research Laboratory (AFRL).